 Hacienda Bar: (61 Macquarie St) A stylish cocktail bar looking right at Sydney Harbour Bridge in Circular Quay.
 The view gets even better after you have tasted some of their fabulous Caribbean cocktails.

 King’s Cross area: An area with an enormous amount of bars and restaurants where everybody will find something to his taste

-Newtown Hotel: (174 King St, Newtown NSW) An old hotel transformed into a nice cozy pub, situated a bit outside of the affluent parts of Sydney’s central nightlife hotspots.
+Newtown Hotel: (174 King St, Newtown NSW) An old hotel transformed into a nice cozy pub, situated a bit outside of the teeming parts of Sydney’s central nightlife hotspots.

 Final tips & verdict: